fridenmf/SimpleThreadModules/README.md

       System.out.println(0);
     }

-The answer, It's not threadded.
+The answer, it's not threaded.
 Take a look at this image:

 ![Pretty image 0](/images/image0.jpg)

 The first bump is a program running the while loop, the second one is the one running with this framework.
-Even such a simple program like this run with close to 100% processor utilization on my test computer while a "normal" program only utilizes around 50%
+Even a simple program like this run with close to 100% processor utilization while a "normal" program only utilizes around 50%.

-Now lets make something more fun.
-What if we wanted to add another module between these two, lets say a module that simply increments an integer before printing it.
-Of course this is not normally something you want to thread, you would just add 1 before printing it in the printer, but for the sake of this tutorial we do this anyways.
+Now let's make something more fun.
+What if we wanted to add another module between these two?
+Say a module that simply increments an integer before printing it.
+Of course, this is not normally something you want to thread, you would just add 1 before printing it in the printer, but for the sake of this tutorial we do this anyway.

-So, we want to have something in the middle that is both a consumer and a producer, how do we do that since we can't extend two things?
+So, we want to have something in the middle that is both a consumer and a producer.
+We can't extend two things, so how do we make such a thing?
 That's where the class ConsumerProducer comes in!
-(I know, its a bad name, tell me if you have a better name for it, and I'll change it).
+(I know, its a bad name, tell me if you have a better name for it, and I'll change it.)

-A ConsumerProducer is something that waits for values, processes them, and then gives it to a consumer.
-Lets see some code:
+A ConsumerProducer is something that waits for data, processes it, and then gives it to a consumer.
+Let's see some code:

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.ConsumerProducer;